-The group of eleven Algerians crossed the border from Bosnian to Croatia by foot from Bihać on November 22.
-For five days, they continued walking through Slovenia.
-On November 27, one officer saw them at a place between Topolc (SVN) and Rečica (SVN) and tried to apprehend them, but they all managed to run away.
+The group of eleven crossed the border from Bosnian to Croatia by foot from Bihać on November 22.
+For five days, they continued walking to reach Slovenia.
+On November 27, having reached Slovenia, one officer saw them at a place between Topolc (SVN) and Rečica (SVN) and tried to apprehend them, but they all managed to run away.
 At this point, they were close to the Reka river, and one individual tried to cross it in an attempt to escape the officer.
-A second individual followed the first one into the river, however he didn’t know how to swim, was taken by the river´s current.
+A second individual followed the first one into the river, however he didn’t know how to swim, and was taken by the river´s current.
 One of the others tried to save him, but also fell in the water.

 Slovenian authorities arrived soon after and mounted a rescue attempt for the individual who was still in the river.
-When a Slovenian firefighter managed to take him out of the water, he had already passed away.
+When a Slovenian firefighter managed to take him out of the water, the respondent alleges that he had already passed away.

-Three of the 11 had escaped during the group´s initial flight from the officer and five others stayed along the river, including the three persons present in this interview.
+Three of the 11 had escaped during the group´s initial flight from the officer and five others stayed along the river, including the three persons present in the interview.

 “We were walking and then a policeman saw us, and then we ran away to leave, there was a river […] it was one guy he crossed it, he knew how to swim, and there was a second person, he went [in the river] but he didn´t know how to swim […].”